 Want to be a fat-burning machine without having to count calories?
 Here’s a few ideas on how to get into ketosis faster on a low carb diet.

-Do you need to fast to get into ketosis?
+Do you need to fast?

-Getting into ketosis isn’t as hard as you might think.
+Becoming keto adapted where the body burns fat rather than sugar isn’t as hard as you might think.
 And, you don’t have to starve yourself to get there quickly.
 The great news for those who want to know how to get into ketosis faster is, well … you don’t have to fast.

 Fasting has been used for thousands of years by virtually every religion and traditional society.
 There are some people who think that a complete fast (not just intermittent fasting) is a way to get into ketosis faster.